Updated July 11, 2023

 - Unemployment allowance = $3,500

-Now, interest income earned on bank deposits can be calculated as,
+Now, interest income earned on bank deposits can calculate as,

 Interest Income = Interest Rate * Bank Deposit